ErwinRieger/venus-os_dbus-cell-logger/README.rst

 ++++++++++++++++++++++

 * Create a config-section at the beginning of "dbus-cell-logger.py" to allow modification of some constants (log-interval, log file path...).
 * Add an option to pause logging and to close the logfile (to empty it or to move things around).
-This will be done using a dbus-value (flag).
+This will be done using a dbus-value (flag). -> done, todo: describe it...